 Does the thought of college dorm life not appeal to you?
 Would you rather attend class at night while pursuing a career during the day, or take courses online from the comfort of your own home?

-During the course of my studies, I learned of a few different options available that I feel are worth sharing.
+During the course, you'll learn of a few different options available.
 These are by no means the only options available, and not all colleges offer these options, but it can only benefit you to know what choices may be out there waiting for you to explore and use to your advantage while pursuing your college education.

-The premise behind an accelerated course is that you learn the same amount of material in a shorter period of time (in 8 weeks, for example).
+The premise behind an accelerated course is that you learn the same amount of material in a shorter period of time.
 Because you are learning so much information in such a short period of time, accelerated courses are usually very rigorous and time-consuming.
 This format can be beneficial, however, if you are anxious to complete your education quickly.

 Night and Weekend Courses

 For those of you that need to work full-time during the day, but still want to pursue a college degree, many schools offer night and weekend courses.
 You can find these courses in a variety of schedule formats, such as attending one long class per week, multiple shorter classes per week, or one half or full day class on the weekends.

 Another benefit to taking courses online is that you are not limited by the school's location.
 Therefore, you have the option to attend a college that is located just about anywhere, as long as it offers online courses.

 It is important to understand that, just because the course is held online, this does not mean that you have to put forth less effort.
 Quite the contrary―many times, online courses require a little more time because there is so much material for you to read (opposed to listening to an instructor's lecture).